 Where to Stay in Cesky Krumlov

-Given the city’s distance from Prague, not to mention the plethora of attractions, it only makes sense to take a few days to explore Český Krumlov.
+Given the city’s distance from Prague, not to mention the plethora of attractions, it would makes sense if you opt to take a few days to explore Český Krumlov.
 And there are many options as regards places to stay.

 Hotel Bellevue – The highly-rated Hotel Bellevue is in the historic center, which in and of itself is a recommendation.
 Rooms range from the Superior Room to the Presidential Suite.
 The hotel offers concierge service, a L’Occitane store, and guided tours, among other services.